 There are two different ways which this can be implemented:

-Sitebulb allows authentication via either of these options, however they are handled in different places in the tool.
+Sitebulb allows authentication via either of these options, and both are found via the 'Crawler Settings' options on the left-hand menu in the audit setup:

-The Authentication section is under HTTP -> Authorization.
-On the Authorization tab you will see a checkbox for HTTP Authentication, tick this and enter your HTTP Username and HTTP Password.
-When you start your audit Sitebulb will use these details to login into http authentication page.
+Enable the HTTP Authentication checkbox, then enter your HTTP Username and HTTP Password.
+When you start your audit Sitebulb will use these details to log in to the website.

 For forms-based authentication, you actually do not add the authentication credentials via the Advanced Settings.
-This is because the Start URL returns with a 200 status, so Sitebulb does not 'know' there is a form involved - you need to tell Sitebulb that this is the case.
+This is because the Start URL allows you to continue (e.g. a 200 status), so Sitebulb does not 'know' there is a form involved - you need to tell Sitebulb that this is the case.

 Navigate to your login form, if you need to change the URL of where your login form is you can change the URL at the top of the window.
 Enter your site's login details.
 Once you have successfully logged in click the Add Authentication button at the bottom of the page.